timiskhakov/timiskhakov.github.io/posts/haystacks-needles-and-hardware-intrinsics.md

 | Intrinsics | 1000000 | 15,834.85 us | 329.650 us | 1,001.466 us |
 ```

-`N` is a length of the haystack.
+`N` is the length of the haystack.
+As we can see intrinsics are faster in every single case.
 The benchmark was run under the following spec:
 - macOS Catalina 10.15.4
 - Intel Core i7-8569U CPU 2.80GHz (Coffee Lake)
 - .NET Core SDK=3.1.200